 The AWS Storage Gateway supports three configurations:

-Compatible There is no need to re-architect your on-premises applications.
-Gateway-Cached volumes and Gateway-Stored volumes expose a standard iSCSI block disk device interface and Gateway-VTL presents a standard iSCSI virtual tape library interface.
+There is no need to re-architect your on-premises applications.
+Gateway-cached volumes and gateway-stored volumes expose a standard iSCSI block disk device interface, and gateway-VTL presents a standard iSCSI virtual tape library interface.

-Optimized for Network Efficiency The AWS Storage Gateway efficiently uses your internet bandwidth to speed up the upload of your on-premises application data to AWS.
-The AWS Storage Gateway only uploads data that has changed, minimizing the amount of data sent over the internet.
+The AWS Storage Gateway efficiently uses your internet bandwidth to speed up the upload of your on-premises application data to AWS.
+The AWS Storage Gateway compresses and only uploads data that has changed, minimizing the amount of data sent over the internet.
 You can also use AWS Direct Connect to further increase throughput and reduce your network costs by establishing a dedicated network connection between your on-premises gateway and AWS.

-The AWS Storage Gateway enables your existing on-premises backup applications to store primary backups on Amazon S3’s scalable, reliable, secure, and cost-effective storage service.
-You can create Gateway-Cached storage volumes and mount them as iSCSI devices to your on-premises backup application servers.
+The AWS Storage Gateway enables your existing on-premise to cloud backup applications to store primary backups on Amazon S3’s scalable, reliable, secure, and cost-effective storage service.
+You can create gateway-cached volumes and mount them as iSCSI devices to your on-premises backup application servers.
 All data is securely transferred to AWS over SSL and stored encrypted in Amazon S3 using AES 256-bit encryption.
-Using Gateway-Cached volumes provides an attractive alternative to the traditional choice of maintaining and scaling costly storage hardware on-premises.
+Using gateway-cached volumes provides an attractive alternative to the traditional choice of maintaining and scaling costly storage hardware on-premises.